This Fig and Blackberry Galette couldn’t be easier to throw together, yet makes an impressive dessert using perfectly ripe autumnal fruits.

 Fig and Blackberry Galette

-Roll out the pastry to around 3-5mm.
+- Roll out the pastry to around 3-5mm.
 It doesn't have to be perfect, but aim for a circular shape.

-Lay it out onto a baking sheet and crimp up the sides roughly to form a dish that'll hold in any juice from the fruit.
+- Lay it out onto a baking sheet and crimp up the sides roughly to form a dish that'll hold in any juice from the fruit.

-Scrape over some freshly ground nutmeg and drizzle with honey or sugar if you fancy.
+Scrape over some freshly ground nutmeg and drizzle with honey or brown sugar if you fancy.